mbruges/zola/content/learn/11omam-text.md

 ---
 title: 'Of Mice & Men: Analysis'
-description: "Analysis of the main themes, caharacters and events of Steinbeck's novel."
+description: "Analysis of the main themes, characters and events of Steinbeck's novel."
 draft: false
 extra:
   ks: 4